Black-breasted Puffleg Photo by Roger Ahlman |

 |

-Gray Hawk Photo by Roger Ahlman |
+| Gray Hawk Photo by Roger Ahlman |

 |

-Tour Information Price per person: Click here for prices Included: All lodging, meals, expert bilingual birdguide, transportation and hotel transfer.
+Back to top Tour Information Price per person: Click here for prices

+Included: All lodging, meals, expert bilingual birdguide, transportation, hotel transfer and entrance fees.
 Not included: Last night dinner; drinks; tips.
 See our Payment and Cancellation Policy page for important information. |